Olympic Industries (DHA:OLYMPIC) E10: BDT10.74 (As of Mar. 2026)

 Olympic Industries Business Description

-Olympic Industries Ltd is a manufacturer, distributor, and marketer of biscuits and fast-moving consumer goods in Bangladesh.
+Olympic Industries PLC is a manufacturer, distributor, and marketer of biscuits and fast-moving consumer goods in Bangladesh.
 The company's products are distributed into biscuits including Energy Plus, Coconut Plus, First Choice, Crack Jack, Tim Tim, Marie Gold, and Namkin among others; cookies and bakery including Badami cookies, dry cake, and daily toast; confectionery including Green Mango, Ripe Mango, cool, energy, among others and batteries that include Olympic Gold, Olympic Laser, Olympic Heavy Duty, among others.
 It has two business units namely Battery and Biscuit, confectionery, bakery & snacks.
-The majority of its revenue is derived from the Biscuit, confectionery, bakery & snacks division.
+The majority of its revenue is generated from the Biscuit, confectionery and bakery & snacks division.